Skip to content

 Token exchange lets your MCP server act as both a protected resource (receiving authenticated requests from AI agents) and an API client (calling upstream APIs on behalf of the authenticated user).

-1. User authenticates to your MCP server with a Keycard token (Token A)
+1. User authenticates to your MCP server with a Keycard token

 3. Your MCP server calls the external API with the exchanged token

-4. The user’s data is accessed with their own permissions — not a shared service account
+4. The user’s data is accessed with their own permissions, not a shared service account

 These steps are the same regardless of which external API you’re integrating.
 Complete them before following a provider-specific guide.

-1. Add the API from Resource Catalog
+3. Add the API from the Catalog

-3. Register your MCP server resource
+4. Register your MCP server Resource

 Navigate to ResourcesCreate Resource: